City to resolve potential Kaw Lake dispute with Osage Nation, hear annual budget proposals

 The forbearance would avoid a “lengthy and expensive” litigation that would delay the start of the construction.

-It comes after four years of negotiations between the city of Enid and the Nation, which currently objects to the project because it claims ownership of the water and bed and banks of the Arkansas River, which feeds into the Kaw Lake reservo, according to the city of Enid.
+It comes after four years of negotiation between the city of Enid and the Osage Nation, which currently objects to the project because it claims ownership of the water and bed and banks of the Arkansas River that feeds into the Kaw Lake reservoir, according to the city of Enid.

-However, the city disagrees that the Osage Nation is the beneficial owner of the Arkansas Riverbed and banks that form the western and southern boundaries of the Nation’s territory, as well as the water in Osage County.
+However, the city disagrees the Osage Nation is the beneficial owner of the Arkansas riverbed and banks that form the western and southern boundaries of the Nation’s territory, as well as the water in Osage County.

 Commissioners then on Thursday will hear presentations and take possible action on the city’s infrastructure programs, then vote to approve the city’s budget next week, either May 18 or May 20.